dileepvr/Tadpole_SDL/README.md

 It is written in SDL and C++.

 This is work in progress.
-The license is GPLv3.
+This software has been released under the GPLv3 license.
 See LICENSE.txt for full text of license.
+All future versions of the GPL license automatically apply.

 The files ipaddr.c and ipaddr.h are slightly modified versions of